 For your reference, below is a screenshot of the New Minute Green Bean Coffee Logger template.

-Click on image to see a full-size screen shot of the Green Bean Coffee Logger
+Click on the image to see a full-size screenshot of the Green Bean Coffee Logger

 Line charts for each roast temperature data are automatically generated.
 Line charts for the ROR data must be highlighted and generated manually.

 I roast using centigrade temperatures and measure batches in grams.
 The charts have helped me understand the roasting process so that I can obtain more consistent results with my roasting.

 The Green Bean Coffee Logger and the New Minute Green Bean Coffee Logger are available as an XLSM download below.